Why Study in Canada?

 - Summer (May to August)

-The funding availability is maximised for autumn, so it is preferred over the other two-semester intakes.
+The funding availability to study in Canada is maximised for autumn, so it is preferred over the other two-semester intakes.
 The deadlines are different for all universities; nonetheless, the commencement dates for applications are more or less in September.

 Student Visa Terms and Provisions